mscikdf/acegf-ietf-draft/draft-wang-acegf-protocol.md

 sealing operation.
 * **Data Structure**: The encryption process MUST produce a 256-bit ciphertext and a 128-bit authentication tag.
+* **Additional Authenticated Data (AAD)**: To ensure the integrity of the authorization metadata, the AEAD encryption MUST supply the first 10 bytes of the Sealed Artifact (SA) as Additional Authenticated Data.
+This AAD string consists of the Magic Number (4 bytes), Version (1 byte), ProfileID (1 byte), and auth_index (4 bytes).
+* **Authenticated Metadata Binding**: Implementations MUST supply the Authorization Index (`auth_index`) as Additional Authenticated Data (AAD) to AES-256-GCM-SIV.
+This ensures that any modification of authorization metadata results in authentication failure during unsealing.
+Failure to bind `auth_index` via AAD constitutes a violation of this specification.

 ## KDF2: Key Derivation (HKDF-SHA256)